nhost-actions/authenticate/README.md

-# authenticate
+# install-nhost-cli

-Authenticate with the Nhost Cloud
+Github action to authenticate with the Nhost cloud.

+## Usage